janaom/GCP-DE-project-uber-etl-pipeline/README.md

 Create a new instance, e.g. Machine type: e2-standard-4

-SSH into your VM and run these commands to install Python and pip
+SSH into your VM and run these commands to install Python, pip, wget, pandas, Google Cloud Library, Google Cloud BigQuery library

 `sudo apt-get install update`